 This show was packed with 4 skits featuring Toy Story, Little Mermaid, Cars, and Frozen.
 The first and last skits were the longest, while the 2 middle were significantly shorter.
 Basically, each skit was a highly shortened version of the movies.

 S was completely enthralled with the show.
 The smile on her face said it all.

 I, however, was really disappointed with how little time the cars were given on the ice.
 I loved this part of the show the most.

 Still, bringing the characters to life was an amazing experience for us.
 Of course, Frozen was the absolute perfect act for the ice.

 S fell asleep on the ride home, which is completely abnormal for either of my kids.
 When we arrived and opened her door, she cried about wanting to be in bed.
 Thankfully, she wasn’t difficult to get back to sleep right away!!

-Regardless of your plans, you’ll have a great time.
+Regardless of your plans, you’ll have a great Disney on Ice experience.